-An academic program of study is offered for credit and provides a focused approach to earning a degree, certificate, or credential.
-NPRC offers programs of study in the following areas: Applied Technology, Business Administration, Criminal Justice, Early Childhood Education, Industrial Maintenance Technology, Liberal Studies, Social Science, and General Studies.
+An academic program of study is offered for credit and provides a focused approach to earning a degree or certificate.
+NPRC offers programs of study in the following areas: Business Administration, Criminal Justice, Early Childhood Education, General Studies, Liberal Studies, and Social Science.